 Richard's current bands include Unit Six, Top Banana, The RJB Band, Calamity's Fling (Ceilidh band) and The Concrete Cowboys (Milton Keynes' oldest, possibly only Bluegrass band).
 Between 2004-9 he was a member of The Spreadeagles, an Eagles tribute band with some current members of '70s hitmakers, Mud.
 From 2006 - 2016 he played with Colin Kempster and Steve ‘Rockstar’ Wright in The Curvy Love Dogz.He was a regular dep with The Blues Blah Brothers and has also depped with other local semi-pro bands, such as The Bullfrogs (with Ian Anderson and the late Malcolm Jones - see my tribute page here), 40-Watt (with Andy Powell and Glenn Clarke),Taylor’d Country and Soul Fever.
 These bands have supported amongst others, Mick Abrahams, The Barron Knights and the late Big George Webley.

-He is now a director of the company ‘Pure Acoustic’ (together with Robbie Thomas [of Silly Wizard fame] and Kenny Johnson) which manufactures and distributes Skyinbow electric violins and LINND products.
+He is a director of the company ‘Pure Acoustic’ (together with Robbie Thomas [of Silly Wizard fame]) which manufactures and distributes Skyinbow electric violins and LINND products.
 He is also on the committee of the Herts branch of the Institute of Measurement and Control (not quite sure how that happened!)
 He actively supports the MK branch of the Motor Neurone Disease Association and is a Voice Banking volunteer.
 Plus he’s involved with a local archaeological group - not to mention running Golden Riddy Music…